pletfix/docs/en/requests.md

                                         // move.
 The method returns false if the file has already been moved from the
                                         // temporary directory.

-Use the `move` method of `UploadedFile` to move the uploaded file from the temporary directory to the target folder.
+The uploaded file is stored in a temporary directory first of all.
+Use the `move` method of `UploadedFile` to move this file to your target folder.
 The method returns the new file path:

     $fileName = request()->file('image')->move($targetFolder);